 Indeed, we see the exclusion of alcohol from the category of drugs through the popular use of the phrase “drugs and alcohol”.
 This is a false distinction, however.
 There is no reason that alcohol, based on its effects, should not count as a drug.
 Yet the ‘reason’ here is cultural, and as Samorini underlines, this is reason enough to consider a substance a non-drug.
 The French philosopher Jacques Derrida likewise points to this problem in his work The Rhetoric of Drugs (1990): “Already one must conclude that the concept of drug is a non-scientific concept, that it is instituted on the basis of moral or political evaluations.”

-Yet with even the broadest definition of a drug, either in terms of a psychoactive drug or a medical drug, we can still consider sacred plants and mushrooms to be drugs.
-There is no intrinsic reason for this to devalue the ayahuasca experience, for instance; this merely describes an aspect of the experience, just as sacred or medicine exist as other aspects.
+Yet with even the broadest definition of a drug, either in terms of a psychoactive drug or a medicinal drug, we can still consider sacred plants and mushrooms to be drugs.
+There is no intrinsic reason for this to devalue the ayahuasca experience, for instance; this merely describes an aspect of the experience, just as sacred and medicine designate other aspects.

 All experience is a drug experience.
 Whether it’s mediated by our own [endogenous] drugs, or whether it’s mediated by substances that we ingest that are found in plants, cognition, consciousness, the working of the brain, it’s all a chemically mediated process.
 Life itself is a drug experience.